Corporate Equality Index: About the Survey

 • Gender transition guidelines with supportive restroom, dress code and documentation guidance

-Businesses must demonstrate ongoing LGBTQ+-specific engagement that extends across the firm, including at least three of the following:
+Businesses must demonstrate ongoing LGBTQ+ specific engagement that extends across the firm, including at least five of the following:

 • LGBTQ+ employee recruitment efforts with demonstrated reach of LGBTQ+ applicants (required documentation may include a short summary of the event or an estimation of the number of candidates reached)